Representation Matters: Diverse Voices in Self-Defense

 Women must own the conversation about their personal safety because we know better than anyone what we face.

-With just a few exceptions, this list is pretty white.
+A confession about this list: With just a few exceptions, this list is still pretty white.
 I want to expand this list to include BIPOC as well as more representation of LGBTQ+.
 As targets of violence and aggression on a regular basis, these are the real self-defense experts.
 Let me know what awesome authors should be added to this list!

 This list will continue to grow, so check back!
 But more than anything, I'd love to hear recommendations from you.